rebeccafuchs/sequence_coverage_analysis/README.md

 ## Summary
-sequence_coverage_analysis.py is a script that will give the each samples fractional coverage of a reference sequece.
+sequence_coverage_analysis.py is a script that will give each samples fractional coverage of a reference sequece.
 This fraction is calculated by depth, with a user input minimum depth.
 The data is put into a single csv file, and a bar graph shows the fractional coverage graphically for eaach sample.
 In the last part